douglasgreen/outlines/computing/programming_languages/php.md

 2.  **Installation**:

     -   **Windows**: You can install PHP using a web server package like XAMPP, WAMP, or MAMP, which includes PHP, MySQL, and Apache.
 Alternatively, you can install PHP manually by extracting the files and configuring the `php.ini` file.
-    -   **macOS**: macOS comes with PHP pre-installed, but it\'s often not the latest version.
+    -   **macOS**: macOS comes with PHP pre-installed, but it's often not the latest version.
 You can update PHP using package managers like Homebrew.
     -   **Linux**: Use the package manager specific to your Linux distribution (like apt for Ubuntu) to install PHP.
 For example, you can typically install PHP using a command like `sudo apt-get install php`.

 3.  **Testing the Installation**: After installation, you can test it by running `php -v` in your command line or terminal.
 This command should display the PHP version installed on your system.

 ##### Configuring Local Development Environment

-1.  **Web Server Setup**: PHP code is executed on a server, so you\'ll need a web server.
+1.  **Web Server Setup**: PHP code is executed on a server, so you'll need a web server.
 Apache is a popular choice and is included in packages like XAMPP, WAMP, and MAMP.

 2.  **Setting Up a Database (Optional)**: For dynamic websites that require a database, MySQL is commonly used with PHP.
 Again, web server packages like XAMPP come with MySQL.

 3.  **Integrated Development Environment (IDE)**: While you can write PHP code in any text editor, using an IDE like PHPStorm, Visual Studio Code, or Eclipse can enhance your coding experience with features like syntax highlighting, code completion, and debugging tools.

-4.  **Running a PHP File**: Place your PHP files in the web server\'s root directory (e.g., `htdocs` in XAMPP).
+4.  **Running a PHP File**: Place your PHP files in the web server's root directory (e.g., `htdocs` in XAMPP).
 Access the file via a browser using `http://localhost/yourfile.php`.

 ##### Introduction to PHP Syntax